TABLE OF CONTENTS

 Tech Support and Online Payments

 Tech support has been around since computers were first invented.
 Chances are a majority of those who work in almost any field nowadays will need the help of tech support somewhere down the road.
-As tech support business multiply due to demand the need to be able to process payments online is also increasing.
-Obtaining a merchant account to process payments may seem easy at first until the business research their options.
-This is where they find out that tech support is considered high-risk and things get complicated.
+As tech support businesses multiply due to demand the need to be able to process payments online is also increasing.
+Obtaining a merchant account and payment processing may seem easy at first until the business research their options.
+This is where they find out that tech support is considered high risk and things get complicated.

 Monetary Risks Banks Assume in Tech Support